Ricardicus/mjpeg-avi/README.md

 ./create-avi.sh <path where the jpgs reside> <widthxheight of the jpgs> <the number of jpgs>
 #Example
-Take a couple of photos and place them in a directory called 'jpgs'. type the following commands:
+Take a couple of photos and place them in a directory called 'jpgs'.
+Then type the following commands in the terminal:

-cd 'this-director'
+cd 'this-directory'

 make